Attack on Paul Pelosi: Federal trial

 DePape's federal trial began on November 9, 2023.
 In their opening statement, DePape's defense lawyers admitted that he carried out the attack, but argued that he was motivated by his belief in "conspiracy theories" rather than Pelosi's position as speaker.

-Witnesses, who gave evidence at the trial, included the San Francisco PD officers who responded to the scene, FBI agents, and Capitol Police officers; Paul Pelosi himself also testified about the attack, his recovery, and the lingering emotional, mental and physical effects from his injuries.
+Witnesses who gave evidence at the trial included the San Francisco PD officers who responded to the scene, FBI agents, and Capitol Police officers; Paul Pelosi himself also testified about the attack, his recovery, and the lingering emotional, mental and physical effects from his injuries.
 Additional medical testimony was given by the neurosurgeon who operated on Pelosi following the attack.

 DePape himself also chose to testify.
 He admitted that he had attacked Pelosi, saying that Speaker Pelosi (and not her husband) was his actual target.
 He admitted to hitting Pelosi "with full force" using the hammer.
 DePape testified that he had been radicalized beginning in 2014, when he became interested in Gamergate and started listening to right-wing podcasters, and "culture war stuff" on YouTube in his spare time.
 He testified that he frequently listened to James A. Lindsay, Glenn Beck, Tim Pool, and Jimmy Dore.
 He recalled listening to podcasts and YouTube videos for at least six hours a day, on weekdays, and for the duration of entire weekends.
 Influenced by QAnon-like conspiracy theories, DePape ultimately plotted a "grand plan" to lure "targets"—including political figures as varied as Gavin Newsom, Adam Schiff, Mike Pence, Bill Barr, Bernie Sanders, and George Soros, actor Tom Hanks, and university professor Gayle Rubin, in addition to Nancy Pelosi.
 He testified that he believed the mainstream media "were all lying about Trump", that he planned to wear a unicorn costume while "interrogating" Speaker Pelosi (and then uploading the video publicly), and that he planned to ultimately target Hunter Biden, President Joe Biden's son.
 DePape testified that he was "surprised and confused" to find that Speaker Pelosi was not at home, and considered his plans to be "basically ruined" at that point.
+He also said that he regretted hurting Paul Pelosi because he felt they had had a "good rapport."

 On November 16, the jury found DePape guilty of both federal counts.
 The Justice Department was seeking 40 years imprisonment followed by eight years of supervised release, after his incarceration is completed.
 On May 17, 2024, DePape was ultimately sentenced to 30 years in prison followed by five years of supervised release.

 During sentencing, the judge erred in not providing the defendant an opportunity to make a statement.
 Another sentencing hearing was held on May 28, 2024, during which, DePape apologized for his actions.
 Again, he was sentenced to 30 years in prison.